axrati/ai-model-tester/RESEARCH.md

 The highest token processing rate was executed by [BAAI/bge-base-en-v1.5](https://huggingface.co/BAAI/bge-base-en-v1.5) with **125K tokens/minute** at **500 sequence length**.
 This is at the upper bounds of this model's max sequence length, indicating a high stress speed that is adequate for decent volume.

 Assuming a correlation in performance with other models that have near **137M parameters**, this may be an adequate GPU for certain use cases.

+### **4. Significant savings purchased hardware for on-premise deployment**

+The costs seem to be very inflated for GPU instances on AWS.
+With cost of electricity considered, you can look at around a `2x savings` when you purchase and deploy the hardware yourself.